Force over Distance: Chapter 50

 What the hell was wrong with him?

 “You don’t have the temperament for a command like this,” Telford continued.
 “You’re conservative to a fault.
 And the really crazy thing?
-Rush has the temperament for it.
-If he were awake, and in his right mind, he’d be agreeing with me right now.
-Who the hell knows how far he’d have come if I’d been here, from the beginning, instead of you?”
+If Rush was awake and in his right mind, he’d be agreeing with me right now.
+Who the hell knows how far he’d’ve come if I’d been here, from the beginning, instead of you.”

 Yup.